aspose-page/Aspose.Page-for-Python-.NET/README.md

 ## Platform Independence

-Aspose.Page for .NET can be integrated with 32-bit and 64-bit Python web or console applications fro Windows where Python 3.6 or later is installed.
+Aspose.Page for Python can be integrated with 32-bit and 64-bit Python web or console applications fro Windows where Python 3.6 or later is installed.
 Packages for Linux and MacOS will be released in the nearest future.

 ## Get Started with Aspose.Page for Python